Language in web teams

 When I create brand new teams, I’ll often do exercises to show how – even when we are in the same industry – we use different language.

 This is especially important when the disciplines (design, research, content) are not used to working with each other.
-For example, how many of you have worked in a place where you get a picture of a design with the dreaded: “[words go here]” in a white box and you don’t get a chance to talk to the designer about why that box isn’t going to work for the video, calculator and calendar that needs to go on that page?
+For example, how many of you have worked in a place where you get a picture of a design with the dreaded: “[words go here]” in a white box.
+Then you don’t get a chance to talk to the designer about why that box isn’t going to work for the page's video, calculator and calendar.
+Sound familiar?

 I have a couple of ways of doing this.

 Knowledge-share sessions are incredibly important.
 People within a team often have a passion about one particular nuance of their skill.
 For example, some content people love accessibility or which words to use for form labels.
 I’ve met designers who can rattle off a long list of considerations for bullet point placement and size.
 It’s brilliant.

 But not if you keep all that knowledge to yourself.

 When I have a team who are not used to multidisciplinary working, I ask them to share knowledge about one thing they know will impact the other disciplines and one that won’t.

 We start with the thing that will impact the other teams.
 Then the one that won’t.
 It always goes like this: